microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 **Step 7.** View the current chef-repo contents.

-    ls chef-repo
+	dir

 **Step 8.** Synchronize the Chef repo.

     knife download /

-**Step 9.** Run the **ls** command from Step 1 again, and observe that additional files and folders have been created in the chef-repo directory.
+**Step 9.** Run the **dir** command from Step 7 again, and observe that additional files and folders have been created in the chef-repo directory.

+**Step 10.** Commit the added files into the git repository
+    git add .
+    git commit -m "knife download commit"

 ###Task 4: Create a Cookbook
 In this exercise, you will create a cookbook to automate the installation of the MRP application and upload it to the Chef server.